Mitesh0101/MongoDB/README.md

 ```

 ### Batch Insert
-To add multiple objects at once (which is much faster than running single inserts in a loop):
+I also learned how to add multiple objects at once, which is much more efficient than running single inserts in a loop:
 ```javascript
 db.students.insertMany([
   { name: "Patrick", age: 38, gpa: 1.5 },